 Complete the Research and Related Budget form in accordance with the instructions on the form and the following instructions.
 The form will generate a cumulative budget for the total project period.
 You may request funds under any of the categories listed as long as the item and amount are necessary to perform the proposed work, meet all the criteria for allow ability under the applicable Federal cost principles, and are not prohibited by the funding restrictions in this FOA (See Section IV).
+All budget items should be rounded to the nearest dollar and consistent with the budget justification form.

-Phase I Principal Investigator meeting: Applicants may include in their Phase I budget a registration fee (\$250) and travel expenses for the Principal Investigator and, if necessary, a person from the small business representing the commercialization interests of the company to attend the DOE SBIR/STTR Phase I Principal Investigator Meeting.
+Phase I Principal Investigator meeting: Applicants may include in their Phase I budget a registration fee (\$250) and travel expenses for the Principal Investigator and, if necessary, a registration fee (\$250) and travel expenses for a person from the small business representing the commercialization interests of the company to attend the DOE SBIR/STTR Phase I Principal Investigator Meeting.
 Attendance by the Principal Investigator is expected.
 This two-day meeting, held in the DC metro area, will provide opportunities to meet with DOE Program Managers and Commercialization Assistance providers, as well as learn about the DOE SBIR/STTR programs, with an emphasis on the Phase II application.
-The DOE SBIR/STTR Phase I Principal Investigators will be held approximately 4 months after the Phase I period of performance begins.
-Principal Investigator Meeting approximately 8 weeks after the Phase I grant start date by an email from the DOE contractor managing the meeting.
+The DOE SBIR/STTR Phase I Principal Investigator Meeting will be held approximately 4 months after the Phase I period of performance begins.
+Principal Investigators will be notified of the exact date and venue for the DOE SBIR/STTR Phase I Principal Investigator Meeting approximately 8 weeks after the Phase I grant start date by an e-mail from the DOE contractor managing the meeting.
 The email will contain the URL for the DOE SBIR/STTR Phase I Principal Investigator Meeting website, where participants will be able to register, make lodging reservations, and view the agenda for the meeting.